MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 #### Use an app setup policy to pin Planner to Teams

-App setup policies let you customize Teams to pin apps that are most important for your users in your users.
+App setup policies let you customize Teams to pin apps that are most important for your users.

 To pin the Planner app for your users, you can edit the global (Org-wide default) policy or create and assign a custom policy in app setup policy.
 To learn more, see [Use app setup policies to pin and auto install apps for users](teams-app-setup-policies.md).
+See the [Tailored frontline app experience](#tailored-frontline-app-experience-in-teams-for-frontline-workers-and-managers) section for more information about the default app setup policy for users who are assigned an F license.

 #### Tailored frontline app experience in Teams for frontline workers and managers